Preceptor: Francis Magro, MD

 The Infectious Diseases rotation is a four-week elective rotation that will take place throughout the Medical Center.
 The goals of this rotation is to expose the resident to a diverse patient population who experience both acute and chronic infectious diseases and to develop skills and knowledge to manage these patients.
 Topics covered include Nosocomial Infectious, Meningitis, HIV/AIDS, and Fungal Infections.

-The Cardiology rotation at Lowell General Hospital is four-week elective rotation that will challenge the resident to develop the skills and knowledge base needed to work in a setting with a diverse set of patients with cardiologic conditions.
-The primary location of the rotation will be on D4 which is a 30 bed monitored unit.
+The Cardiology rotation is four-week elective rotation that will challenge the resident to develop the skills and knowledge base needed to work in a setting with a diverse set of patients with cardiologic conditions.
+The primary location of the rotation will take place on a 30-bed monitored unit.
 Goals of the rotation are to increase the resident’s knowledge caring for patients with wide range of cardiovascular conditions and to increase the resident’s ability to concisely and appropriately deliver medication information to patients being started on new medications.
 Topics covered include NSTEMI/STEMI, Heart Failure, Atrial Fibrillation, and Anticoagulation.

 Preceptor: Heather Barry, PharmD

-The informatics rotation is a 4 week elective rotation that will take place throughout the Medical Center.
-The goal of this rotation is to expose the resident to use and maintenance of the various electronic medical systems available at LGH and to utilize reporting information to make changes to the medication use process including medication safety initiatives.
+The Informatics rotation is a four-week elective rotation that will take place throughout the Medical Center.
+The goal of this rotation is to expose the resident to use and maintenance of the various electronic medical systems and to utilize reporting information to make changes to the medication use process including medication safety initiatives.
 Topics covered include Smart Pump infusion library maintenance and compliance, order set development, and Leap Frog compliance.

 Preceptor: Benson Lu, PharmD and Emily Russell, PharmD